Lewis & Clark Graduate School of Education & Counseling

 Print This Course

-CPSY 506 Life Span Development
+MHC 506 Life Span Development

 Content: Exploration of life span development through the lenses of social, cultural, cognitive, biological, and learning theories and research.
 Emphasis is on gaining better conceptual understanding of healthy development and better practical understanding of how to help children, adolescents, and adults address the developmental challenges they face across the life span.
 Particular focus placed on understanding our own developmental processes as well as the role of cultural difference and commonality in the developmental process.